-Starting a lawsuit is often a major decision.
-Whether it concerns a business conflict, an employment issue, or a dispute with a contract partner: litigating costs money.
+Starting a lawsuit is often a significant decision.
+Whether it concerns a business dispute, an employment matter, or a dispute with a contracting party: litigation costs money.
 But what happens if you lose the lawsuit?
-In this blog we clearly explain what costs you can expect, how high the financial risks can get and what you should take into account in advance.
+In this blog we clearly explain what costs you can expect, how high the financial risks can run and what you should consider in advance.

 The financial impact of losing a lawsuit

-Anyone who loses a case often has to deal with several cost items at once.
+Anyone who loses a case often faces several cost items at once.
 It is not only about your own lawyer’s fees, but also about the opposing party’s costs and sometimes damages.
 This combination can have a significant impact on your financial position.

-In addition, proceedings often last months or even years, causing costs to accumulate gradually.
+On top of that, proceedings often take months or even years, causing costs to build up gradually.
 Good preparation is therefore essential.

 1. Lawyer’s fees